SCIInstitute/Seg3D/docs/user_docs/Manuals/Functions/Seg3DWindows/LayerManagerWindow.md

 |                        | Shift+Left Button Drag Layer: This moves a layer from one group to another with resampling.                                                                        |
 +------------------------+--------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 ```
-*List of icons and actions available for each layer.*
+<figcaption>List of icons and actions available for each layer.</figcaption>

 Each volume or mask label has standard, associated icons below their names.
 The above table displays and describes each of these icons.
 These icons represent tools that are available for each individual layer.